Gobi Manchurian is an Indo-Chinese dish, which served in hotels and restaurants in almost every nook and corner of India.

 In a pan add a tsp of cooking oil followed by chopped garlic.
 And saute for a minute, or till it becomes soft.

-Keep the flame in very low mode, quickly add soya sauce, tomato sauce, green chili sauce, red chili sauce.
+Keep the flame in very low mode, quickly add soya sauce, tomato sauce, green chili sauce, chili garlic sauce.

 Add diluted corn starch which we kept aside already.
 And bring to the boil, and bring the flame to medium.
 By stirring it continuously, switch off the flame, when it reaches flowing consistency.
 Check for the taste here and adjust accordingly.